lambdaclass/concrete/docs/STDLIB.md

 6. **Collections should be few but excellent.**
    It is better to have a small number of deeply-tested, explicit, low-level collections than a broad and inconsistent collection zoo.

+## Near-Term First-Release Additions

+The next high-value stdlib improvements should sharpen the language's explicitness rather than broaden it.

+### Checked indexing and slice views

+The core collection and buffer types should converge on one obvious checked/unchecked split:

+- checked access is the default public path
+- unchecked access stays available but named honestly
+- owned buffers and borrowed views use the same vocabulary where possible
+- subviews and slicing stay allocation-free and borrow-honest

+The goal is to make parser and fixed-capacity code stop choosing between hand-rolled bounds checks and raw/trusted workarounds.

+### Validated wrappers and fallible conversions

+Concrete should support a small, explicit vocabulary for domain-validated values:

+- zero-cost wrapper types for IDs, lengths, ports, and similar values
+- smart constructors or validation functions at the boundary
+- no implicit coercions in either direction
+- explicit `try_from`-style and parse/narrowing conversions

+This keeps validation at the edges while letting the core carry a sharper type than a raw integer or string.

+### Arithmetic policy is part of the public surface

+The stdlib should not quietly assume one overflow story while docs and proofs assume another.
+Numeric helpers, narrowing operations, and parser/byte APIs should make it clear whether they expect checked or wrapping behavior, and the surrounding docs should use the same vocabulary as the language profile and report surfaces.

 ## Execution Model Alignment